hyperspy/hyperspy/doc/user_guide/model/fitting_model.rst

 An alternative scan pattern would be the ``'flyback'`` scheme, where the map is iterated through row by row, always starting from the first index.
-This pattern can be explicitly set using the :py:meth:`~.model.BaseModel.multifit` ``iterpath='flyback'`` argument.
+This pattern can be explicitly set using the :meth:`~.model.BaseModel.multifit` ``iterpath='flyback'`` argument.
 However, the ``'serpentine'`` strategy is usually more robust, as it always moves on to a neighbouring pixel and the fitting procedure uses the fit result of the previous pixel as the starting point for the